Torres del Paine W Trek tour (Patagonia)

 Lake Nordenskjöld

-Without a doubt, this is the best day to enjoy the scenery without rushing, as you will walk during 4:30 to 6:30 hours (depending on your accommodation).
-So you can take it easy and enjoy the views.
+Today is the day!
+Without a doubt, Day 3 is the best day of the Paine W Trek.
+You’ll have ample time to enjoy the scenery without rushing (you’ll walk between 4.5 to 6.5 hours depending on your accommodations).
+Take it easy and enjoy the views.

-After breakfast, the third day of the Torres del Paine W Trek begins.
-This is the least demanding stage, as there is very little elevation gain and the trail is in very good condition.
-You will surround the Nordenskjöld lake, hiking on trail through the forest, crossing small rivers and even walking along the beaches of the lake.
-And all this, with views of the Almirante Nieto mountain and the Cuernos del Paine.
-Patagonia in all its splendor as a backdrop!
+After breakfast, your third day of the Torres del Paine W Trek begins.
+This is the least demanding portion of the trek due to very little elevation gain and the trail is in very good condition, making it easy to follow.
+You will circle Lake Nordenskjöld and hike on a trail through the forest that crosses over small rivers.
+Eventually, you’ll walk along the beaches of the lake as well.
+While on the trail you’ll see Almirante Nieto Mountain and Cuernos del Paine from a distance.
+This is truly Patagonia in all its splendor!

 Francés Sector in Torres del Paine

-Some travelers prefer to stay in Francés Sector in order to hike 3 miles (5 km) less on the next day.
-Others prefer to enjoy the Cuernos Sector, as its atmosphere is as great as its cuisine.
+Some travelers prefer to stay in the Francés Sector to hike 3 miles (5 km) less the following day.
+In contrast, with its great atmosphere and exceptional cuisine, many travelers prefer the Cuernos Sector.

 DAY 4 Francés Valley trekking: Francés and Británico Lookouts